Hyperba/Hyperba/README.md

 👋 Hello there!
 My name is Hyperba and I am a 16 year old python developer!

-👀 I’m interested in Game Development and Ethical Hacking
+👀 I’m interested in Programming and Ethical Hacking

 🌱 I’m currently learning different Python modules to use in my projects!